 Many progressive fleet operators have already successfully incorporated continuous cycles of advanced behind-the-wheel safety training, but it’s also important for fleet operators to look for programs that include sessions about ADAS technologies.
 These courses can help drivers to: understand how the systems work; prepare for potential hazardous scenarios; and recognize that they are always responsible for their own safety behind the wheel.
 Including this learning content is crucial because like other poor driving behaviors that develop overtime, without training and practice, individuals may eventually adopt their own preferred uses regarding the new technology that may not actually be safe.

-As vehicles continue to become more complex, be mindful of the vehicle safety system paradox—just because driver assist systems are installed and serve as additional tools, doesn’t mean drivers should blindly rely on them.
+As vehicles continue to become more complex, be mindful of the vehicle safety system paradox—just because driver assist systems are installed and serve as additional tools, does not mean drivers should blindly rely on them.
 As we all know, technology can be unpredictable.
 Drivers should always be trained with the proper skills and behaviors to avoid or handle any hazardous situation and have the appropriate knowledge about these systems to ensure the driver is always in control of the vehicle, not the other way around.